Ray Klivecka

-Rimantas Klivečka known as Ray Klivecka in the United States is a Lithuanian-American former soccer player and coach.
+Rimantas Klivečka (born 22 April 1941) known as Ray Klivecka in the United States is a former soccer player and coach.
 He is best known for managing the New York Cosmos.

 College career

 Klivecka played for Long Island University from 1961 to 1963.
 He was a two-time All-American and ended his college career as LIU's all-time leading goal scorer with 55 goals.
 His 23 goals in the 1963 season led LIU to its first ever NCAA Tournament appearance.
-He was inducted to the LIU Hall of Fame in 2000.
+He was inducted into the LIU Hall of Fame in 2000.